q-0q/website/public/markdown/melody-temple.md

 		enter_velocity = Vector2.ZERO
 ```

-In order to allow players to get the maximum boost without requiring them to jump with frame-perfect timing, the moving platforms implement a "velocity cache".
+In order to allow players to get the maximum boost without requiring them to jump with frame-perfect timing, the moving platforms implement a "velocity cache."
 Using a circular queue, the moving platforms track their velocity every frame over some time horizon, throwing away the oldest values when the queue fills up.
-When the platform is requested to report its current speed, it actually scans its entire queue and reports the maximum value currently inside of it, which is actually the platform's maximum velocity "recently".
+When the platform is requested to report its current speed, it actually scans its entire queue and reports the maximum value currently inside of it, which is actually the platform's maximum velocity "recently."
 The larger the size of the queue, the larger the forgiveness window and the easier it is for players to achieve the maximum speed when jumping.

 ```python
 # MovingPlatform.gd